 The red centre is known for Uluru (Ayers Rock), a massive rock monolith and sacred Aboriginal site.
 Close by is Kata Tjuta, or The Olgas, a group of 36 ochre rock domes.

 Every day at sunset, visitors from around the world gather at Summerland Beach to see hundreds of little penguins return to their burrows after a day’s fishing.
 The island is home to more than 30,000 of the world’s smallest penguin species.
 They are the cutes little things you will ever see!
 It is not allowed to take pictures since it can scare the penguins (or hurt their eyes, one of the two)

 CAPE HILLSBOROUGH NATIONAL PARK

 For the most Australian photo you will ever take.
 Roos on the beach during sunrise.
-It simply does’t get any better then this.
+It simply doesn’t get any better than this.
 This ruggedly scenic national park includes rainforest, eucalypt forest, beaches, rocky headlands covered in hoop pines, and volcanic rock formations.

-Located approximately 50 kilometres north of Mackay in Queensland.
+Located approximately 50 kilometers north of Mackay in Queensland.

 HERVEY BAY | WHALE WATCHING PARADISE

 Hervey Bay in Queensland is known as a whale-watching paradise.
 Due to its unique location, whales can be found here for months on end.
 They deliver their calves there and spend a couple of weeks in the waters before they swim further.